Sweet Potato Pancakes

 When the sweet potatoes are completely cooked through, let cool before peeling the skin off and blending in a food processor.

-Make the Sweet Potato Pancakes
+Make the Sweet Potato Pancake recipe:

-In a smaller bowl or a large liquid measuring cup, measure out the milk, egg, vanilla extract, oil and maple syrup.
-Add the sweet potato puree, too, and combine ’em with a whisk or a fork.
-This mixture will be a little lumpy and very thick, so do not fret.
+Add the sweet potato puree, and combine ’em with a whisk or a fork.
+This sweet potato mixture will be a little lumpy and very thick, so do not fret.

 Pour the wet ingredients into the dry ingredients, then slowly stir them together with a rubber spatula.
 Mix until just combine.
-Do fretting over the thickness of the batter or if there are lumps.

 It’s very important when making pancakes to know that you do not need to overmix, as the pancakes will lose some of their fluff if you continue stirring until the batter is smooth.

-Set the pancake batter aside, and heat the griddle or your nonstick skillet over medium heat.
-As the griddle heats, spritz it with some nonstick cooking spray or brush butter or oil onto the surface to ensure that the pancakes won’t stick.
+As the griddle heats, spritz it with some nonstick cooking spray or brush melted butter or oil onto the surface to ensure that the pancakes won’t stick.
 You might have to reapply as your pancakes cook.

 Sprinkle a few chopped pecans over the batter.

-When bubbles appear on the surface of the pancakes, flip them and cook for another 1-2 minutes, or until the other side has browned.
-Do not press down after you flip them, as this will deflate your pancakes.
+When bubbles appear on the surface, flip and cook for another 1-2 minutes, or until the other side has browned.

 Erin’s Tips for Making Pancakes with Your Kids

 We make pancakes every weekend in our house, so we’ve got a good system down by this point… but that wasn’t always the case.
-Here are some of our tried-and-true tips and tricks to getting good pancakes every time.

-As always, every child is different, so let your kids do what they are capable of in the kitchen (and what you’re OK with them doing, since everyone has a different threshold.)
+As always, every child is different, so let your kids do what they are capable of in the kitchen and what you’re OK with them doing, since everyone has a different threshold.

 Frequently Asked Questions

-How do I ensure my pancakes are super fluffy?
 Don’t overmix the batter, and do not, whatever you do, press down on the pancakes once you’ve flipped them.
 This will deflate them.

-Can I double this recipe?
 Yes!
 Put your math skills to work because this recipe can be easily doubled or tripled for a crowd if you’re hosting brunch or family for breakfast.

-Can I make these pancakes VEGAN?
 Yes, you can.
 Swap the egg for 2 tablespoons of unsweetened applesauce, and you’re gold.
 The batter will be a little sweeter because of this, but it’s not a bad thing.
 (How do I know this?
 We’ve had instances where we haven’t had eggs, and this has worked for us.)

 Sweet Potato Pancakes